klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

 If your account has been updated successfully, the old key can no longer be used.
-Update the accountKey of the account defined in caver-js as follows.
+Update the `accountKey` of the account stored in caver-js as follows.

-When accessing and updating the `accountKey` property of an account directly, the parameter must be an instance of AccountKeyPublic, AccountKeyMultiSig, or AccountKeyRoleBased.
+When updating the `accountKey` property of an account directly, the assigning value must be an instance of AccountKeyPublic, AccountKeyMultiSig, or AccountKeyRoleBased.

 ```javascript
 const accountKey = caver.klay.accounts.createAccountKey(newKey)
 account.accountKey = accountKey
 ```

-If your account is in the in-memory wallet of caver-js, please update as below.
+If your account is in the caver-js in-memory wallet, please update it as below.

 ```javascript
 // Add account to in-memory wallet